 “I have a dream that can open your eyes I believe that dream never dies.
 I dream of a world where all people can be free, Overweight people, and gay people, and people like me.”

-When she was 10 years old, the family moved to the U.S.A. where Becci’s actor parents worked with a Shakespeare company in Lenox, Massachusetts.
+When she was ten years old, the family moved to the U.S.A. where Becci’s actor parents worked with a Shakespeare company in Lenox, Massachusetts.
 Becci fell in love with theatre and acting and Shakespeare and began writing her own plays based on the Shakespeare productions she was seeing all the time in rehearsal and performance.
-The language thrilled her, the poetry, the movement, the stories and characters – it all excited and stimulated her vocally and physically to express herself.
+The language thrilled her, the poetry, the movement, the stories and characters; it all excited and stimulated her vocally and physically to express herself.

-The Group was an immediate success and has now, after 25 years, extended to 5 groups in N.Y.C. as well as to other groups around the country.
-An award winning documentary film was made in 2010 which received much national publicity and which has helped to educate the public in being able to see new possibilities for people with special needs, and to recognize the importance of creative work in education.
+The group was an immediate success and, after twenty five years, extended to five groups in N.Y.C., as well as to other groups around the country.
+An award-winning 2010 documentary film received national publicity and helped to educate the public to see new possibilities for people with special needs and to recognize the importance of creative work in education.

 Becci had to battle against prejudice and bullying in many forms throughout her life; children and adults were often cruel to her, but she was able to overcome her fears and sadness by recognizing the ignorance of others and helping them to be more open-minded.